iBaa/PlexConnect/support/IOS_jailbreak/readme.txt

-You can install everything from your IOS device if desired using the following Webserver or a website hosting your cert
-  Safari download manager (Cydia) ifile (cydia)
+You can install everything from your IOS device if desired using the following webserver or a website hosting your cert safari download manager (Cydia) ifile (cydia)

 To keep plexconnect running without your wifi shutting off